FAQ - Frequently Asked Questions

 Can you put me onto your waiting list?

-We don’t keep a waiting list.
+We don’t maintain a waiting list even if we’re anticipating a litter.
 We place our pups/dogs in the most suitable home based on their own individual personality rather than in the order an inquiry is received.

 Why should I get my puppy from an AKC show exhibitor when I just want a nice house pet?

 You want your pet to to look like and act like the Pembroke Corgi that’s described in the AKC breed standard.
 Because it’s Pembroke appearance and Pembroke personality that attracted you to the breed.

 Just as with so much else in life long experience usually results in expertise.
 If your puppy comes from an experienced and successful AKC show exhibitor the odds of your pup having all the proper characteristics of a Pembroke Corgi are much higher.
 Keep in mind that anyone can say or be anything on the internet and so you’ll find plenty of websites with breeders claiming they’re long time show exhibitors even though nothing could be further from the truth.
 Because of this we strongly recommend you seek out a breeder who’s a PWCCA member or a member of a PWCCA affiliate club.

 Should I get a male or a female?